Falls continue to be a leading cause of injuries and fatalities at work. That’s true year after year.

 Also, know that we’ve included a free Fall Prevention Toolbox Talk Checklist for you–just go down to the bottom of this article.

 3 Fall Protection Harness/Fall Prevention Tips

-There’s a lot to know about fall prevent and protection in order to work safely while at heights, but the following three tips will be a great start.
+There’s a lot to know about fall prevent and protection in order to work safely while at heights, but the following three tips about the use of fall protection PPE will be a great start.